jasongrimes/grimesit-mm/_pages/services.md

 Grimes IT develops web applications.
-Converting ideas into products through code, creating something from nothing, in a sense.
+Converting ideas into products through code, creating something from nothing in a sense.
 That's the main value proposition.

 So what is the "full stack"?